 Once hot, add the oil and onion and stir.
 Cook for 4 minutes until the onion is translucent and starting to brown.
 Add the bell pepper and garlic and cook for 2 minutes more.

+When the floating valve in the lid drops, it's safe to remove the lid.
 Add the salt, pepper, and lime juice.
 Stir and taste, adding more salt as needed.

 Per Serving: Calories: 119, Fat: 5g, Carbohydrates: 18g, Fiber: 2g, Protein: 2g